Got a tech need at your nonprofit that goes beyond your skillset?

 Visualize a successful end to your project.
 What should your org be able to see or do once this wraps up?

 BTW, this is not to be confused with the work itself.

 To give an example: adding Google Analytics (GA) tracking to your website is part of the work.
 Being able to quickly report on daily site visitors using GA is an outcome.
-Having written GA instructions for staff is another outcome.
+Having staff trained in how to use GA is another outcome.

 p.s.
 Why the distinction?
 Because certain tech efforts may be possible to approach in multiple ways.
-Clear outcomes will help illuminate the best approach for your org.
+Clear outcomes will help you & your volunteer determine the best approach for your org.

 2. Document their work

 Good technologists (and nonprofit-ists!) know why documentation is important.
-Even if it’s not super detailed, and even if you don’t understand everything, it’s good to keep a log of what work was done and where.
+Even if it’s not super detailed, and even if you don’t understand it all, it’s good to keep a log of what work was done and when.

 3. Watch out for scope creep